 2. The Netherlands - Shell ($264.9 billion market value)

 3. Belgium - Anheuser-Busch InBev ($175.7 billion market value)

 The largest public companies in Western Europe have higher market values than the largest public companies in Eastern Europe.
 Unlike the largest public companies in other world regions, which are dominated by tech, energy and banking, two of the top three largest public companies by market value in European countries are in the food and beverage industry (Nestle and Anheuser-Busch).

 Top 3 Countries’ Largest Public Companies by Market Value in Asia

 The most profitable and highest value Asian public companies are located in northeast Asia.
-The majority of the largest public companies in Asia are in the banking industry, but oil & gas and telecommunications also have a significant presence.
+The majority of the largest public companies in Asia are in the banking industry, but technology, energy, and telecommunications also have a significant presence.
 Since only public companies are included on the Forbes list, the world’s most profitable company (Saudi Arabia’s state-owned oil company Aramco) is not shown on this visualization.

 Top 3 Countries’ Largest Public Companies by Market Value in Africa and Australia